 Security aside, CyberGhost is incredibly easy to use.
 Not only does it take a few minutes to set up, but the colourful, minimalist display makes it fun to use every single day.

 After launching, you can choose from six simple pre-configured profiles, including “protect my WiFi connection” and “surf anonymously”, both of which increase your online protection.
-These profiles apply automatic settings based on your internet needs, so you won’t need to do any manual setup.
+These profiles apply automatic settings based on your internet needs, so you won’t need to do any manual setup (though if you want to go DIY, you can choose from one of over 5,500 servers in 80 countries).
 You can further customize each profile with simple toggles like “block malicious websites” and “block online tracking”.
 This means that you can access industry-leading security features with an intuitive interface that only asks you for a few simple choices.

 - Some streaming sites cannot be unblocked.